chrisaxelson/tax4sa/README.md

 <!-- badges: end -->

 This is a minimal package to help with the compilation and analysis of tax and economic data in South Africa.
-The package only contains four main sets of data, three functions and the personal income tax tables from 1995/96 to 2021/22.
+The package only contains five main sets of data, three functions and the personal income tax tables from 1995/96 to 2021/22.